Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 ## Implementations

+*This section is not part of the specification.*

-The following implementations of the Jelly specification are available:
+The following implementations of the Jelly serialization format specification are available:

 - [Jelly JVM (Scala) implementation](../jvm/index.md)
     - Specification version: 1.0.0